Paths of Distinction

 POD-R confers distinction in research upon graduation to students in the MD curriculum who conduct mentored research during medical school and meet program standards for achievement in research scholarship.

-MD students who participate in the Path of Distinction in Research will:
+MD students who participate in the Path of Distinction in Research must be in good academic standing and will:

 - Engage in minimum 16 weeks of research (summer, electives, fellowship)